 Of course Bach himself was a champion improviser and it seemed he had come to Jazz long before Louis Armstrong ... although perhaps he was a little weak on dance rhythms!

-When playing the Blues or jazz trust your ear.
+When playing the Blues and jazz trust your ear.
 If blue notes

 and chord sequences sound right they are right.